"Art Imitates Life"

 Please pray that Hollywood stops making sleazy movies like this, and that Jesus will reveal His love and grace to Lindsay Lohan, and other stars like her.
 Only through Jesus can we really find the true love and peace of God that surpasses all understanding and that brings fountains of positive joy transcending all earthly pleasures, not to mention all earthly struggles.

+I KNOW WHO KILLED ME stars Lindsay Lohan as Aubrey, a talented piano student in college, who wants to leave music to concentrate on her creative writing.
+A coed’s dead body appears, with her right arm and leg amputated.
+Next, Aubrey disappears.
+Finally, one night, Aubrey is discovered barely alive, with her own right hand and leg gone.
+Or, is it really Aubrey?
+The girl, looking just like her, claims to be a stripper named Dakota.
+The authorities discover that one of Aubrey’s creative writing stories is about a stripper named Dakota.
+Has Aubrey gone out of her mind, or is something else happening?
 It turns out something else is indeed happening.
 That something else might make a better movie, were it not that this movie contains much offensive content and a non-Christian worldview.
 Not only is there plenty of strong foul language, there are also gruesome scenes of fingers and hands being amputated or falling off.
 In addition, there are sleazy scenes of Dakota, or Aubrey, dressed in skimpy outfits dancing in a strip club.
 Finally, there is an explicit sex scene between Dakota, or Aubrey, and Aubrey’s wannabe boyfriend.